Dionysus Winery

 Overview

 Dionysus Winery is a family owned boutique wine offering award winning wines, friendly service and a great experience.
 Dionysus Winery is one of the smallest wineries and vineyards in the Canberra district, and the wines are estate grown and made.
-There is also a range of chocolates, some with wine in the fillings, made onsite.
+Dionysus Winery is home to Woo Chocolates.
+Our chocolatier, Wendy, is passionate about exploring texture, colour and flavour.
+Her husband, Michael, is a winemaker with a similar passion, making small batch, handcrafted wines.
+With both businesses side by side, it's the perfect place to indulge in a delicious treat and sip some of the finest wines..

 Dionysus Winery has wine and food experiences to suit every need.
-From a simple tasting experience through to matching wine and cheese tasting, pre-packed picnics and enjoying a glass of wine with a cheese plate.
+From a wine tasting experience through to matching wine and cheese or chocolate tasting.
+There is a self select picnic fridge with a range of gorgeous Australian and International cheeses.
 As well as the cellar door, alfresco area and winery; visitors can enjoy a picnic or cheese and wine in the beautiful sculpture garden.
-The garden is a serene place with well spaced tables, gorgeous art pieces and splashes of colour from the flower beds.

 Very dog friendly!
 Whilst not allowed inside the cellar door, there is plenty of comfy seating under the pergola or in the sculpture garden.